benediktheyer/benediktheyer/README.md

 ### Hi there 👋
+my name is Benedikt Heyer and I am a prospective software engineer.

+- 🔭 my interests are public cloud, oss and cybersecurity
+- 📫 How to reach me:

 <!--
 **benediktheyer/benediktheyer** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.